oapicf/pinterest-sdk/clients/go/generated/docs/SSIOCreateInsertionOrderRequest.md

 SetBilltoBusinessAddressId sets BilltoBusinessAddressId field to given value.

-### GetBilltoBillingAddressId
+### GetBilltoCompanyId

-`func (o *SSIOCreateInsertionOrderRequest) GetBilltoBillingAddressId() string`
+`func (o *SSIOCreateInsertionOrderRequest) GetBilltoCompanyId() string`

-GetBilltoBillingAddressId returns the BilltoBillingAddressId field if non-nil, zero value otherwise.
+GetBilltoCompanyId returns the BilltoCompanyId field if non-nil, zero value otherwise.

-### GetBilltoBillingAddressIdOk
+### GetBilltoCompanyIdOk

-`func (o *SSIOCreateInsertionOrderRequest) GetBilltoBillingAddressIdOk() (*string, bool)`
+`func (o *SSIOCreateInsertionOrderRequest) GetBilltoCompanyIdOk() (*string, bool)`

-GetBilltoBillingAddressIdOk returns a tuple with the BilltoBillingAddressId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBilltoCompanyIdOk returns a tuple with the BilltoCompanyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBilltoBillingAddressId
+### SetBilltoCompanyId

-`func (o *SSIOCreateInsertionOrderRequest) SetBilltoBillingAddressId(v string)`
+`func (o *SSIOCreateInsertionOrderRequest) SetBilltoCompanyId(v string)`

+SetBilltoCompanyId sets BilltoCompanyId field to given value.

+### GetCurrencyInfo

+`func (o *SSIOCreateInsertionOrderRequest) GetCurrencyInfo() Currency`

+GetCurrencyInfo returns the CurrencyInfo field if non-nil, zero value otherwise.

+### GetCurrencyInfoOk

+`func (o *SSIOCreateInsertionOrderRequest) GetCurrencyInfoOk() (*Currency, bool)`

+GetCurrencyInfoOk returns a tuple with the CurrencyInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrencyInfo

+`func (o *SSIOCreateInsertionOrderRequest) SetCurrencyInfo(v Currency)`

-SetBilltoBillingAddressId sets BilltoBillingAddressId field to given value.
+SetCurrencyInfo sets CurrencyInfo field to given value.

 ### GetEstimatedMonthlySpend